Your Name Engraved Herein: Cast

-Trivia
+Production

-The film opens with a line from Song of Solomon 8:7 “Many waters cannot quench love, neither can the floods drown it”, presaging the tension between the protagonist's Catholic faith and his love for a fellow male student.
+The film opens with a line from Song of Solomon 8:7 "Many waters cannot quench love, neither can the floods drown it", foreshadowing the tension between the protagonist's Catholic faith and his love for a fellow male student.

-A homage to noted Taiwanese gay rights activist Chi Chia-wei appears in the film.
-While in Taipei, Birdy and A-Han see a protester on an overhead bridge, holding a sign that declares, “Homosexuality is not a disease!”
+An homage to noted Taiwanese gay rights activist Chi Chia-wei appears in the film.
+While in Taipei, Birdy and A-Han see a protester on an overhead bridge, holding a sign that declares, "Homosexuality is not a disease!"
 Police violently detain the protester, while A-Han restrains an outraged Birdy and prevents him from intervening.
 The outfit, sign and protest location reflect Chi's real-life demonstrations.

-The theme song Your Name Engraved Herein, performed by singer Crowd Lu and lead actor Edward Chen, was composed by Malaysian songwriters Keon Chia (Chia Wang) and Dr. Hooi Yuan Teng (Hsu Yuan-Ting), and Singaporean lawyer Tan Boon Wah (Chen Wen-Hua).
+The theme song "Your Name Engraved Herein", performed by singer Crowd Lu and lead actor Edward Chen, was composed by Malaysian songwriters Keon Chia (Chia Wang) and Dr. Hooi Yuan Teng (Hsu Yuan-Ting), and Singaporean lawyer Tan Boon Wah (Chen Wen-Hua).
 The piece won Best Original Film Song at Taiwan's Golden Horse Film Festival and Awards, the Oscars of the Chinese-speaking world.
 As of December 2020, the music video has garnered more than 22 million views on YouTube.

-This film's scene was based in Viator catholic high school, Taichung.
+This film's scene was based in Viator Catholic High School, Taichung.

-Release and reception
+Reception

+Box-office

 Your Name Engraved Herein is the highest-grossing LGBT film in Taiwan's history, as well as the most popular Taiwanese film of 2020, ultimately becoming the first gay-themed movie to exceed NT$100 million at the Taiwanese box office.